3 leading agency MDs share how their internal culture gives their team purpose

 In this vein, we spoke to three leading agency figures about their culture, and how they’ve created a culture that drives purpose in individual roles.

-Kent believes strongly in an agency culture that embodies honesty.
+The MD of a London-based agency enjoying a number of high-profile clients told us that he believes strongly in an agency culture that embodies honesty.
 Honesty in the work, with the clients and within the team.

 “Agencies are paid to help brands find their authenticity.
 Are they themselves particularly authentic?
 Are brands comfortable working with agencies staffed with agreeable robots or would they rather work with straight-talking people peer-to-peer?"

-Kent drives his agency’s culture through 7 key considerations:
+He drives his agency’s culture through 7 key considerations:

 1. Making things better